-This is one of the few short term patterns I trade, because the success rate is really high.
+This is one of the few short term patterns I trade, because the success rate is quite high.
 I created and traded the strategy before I heard about the strong mean-reversion tendencies in a market setup where market makers are heavily long gamma.

 I now realize that there is actually a dependable market mechanism that forms the basis for this S&P 500 strategy: in a quiet bull market, when option dealers are long gamma, a falling index forces dealers to buy futures and drive the price back up – causing a reliable, repeated pattern.

 The strategy itself is very simple: it buys the first significant dip in an S&P up-move when long gamma exposure is high and then sells at the previous high.
-Here is how it backtests (including Kelly optimal bet sizes for each trade).
+Here is how it backtests (including Kelly optimal bet sizes for each trade):